WJJK: History

 The call letters were changed to WGLD in 1997 when the station flipped to an oldies format as "Gold 104.5."
-In 2005, WGLD became WJJK, dropping oldies and subscribing to the nationally syndicated "JACK FM" adult hits format.
+On March 13, 2005, 6pm local time WGLD became WJJK, dropping oldies and subscribing to the nationally syndicated "JACK FM" adult hits format.
 The station became known as "104.5 Jack FM."

 In 2006, Susquehanna Radio was acquired by current owner Cumulus Media.
 Also in 2006, in September, WJJK became a classic hits station, while keeping the same call letters, marking a return to a format similar to that of the former Gold 104.5 oldies format.
 The name "Jack" was dropped in December 2007 and it is now known as "Classic Hits 104.5 WJJK."